Swati7135/Amazon-Sales-Performance-Analysis-using-SQL-Dashboard-Visualization/README.md

 # Amazon Sales Performance Analysis using SQL & Dashboard Visualization

-This project demonstrates an end-to-end sales analytics workflow using SQL-based business analysis and interactive dashboard visualization on Amazon-style e-commerce sales data.
+This project demonstrates an end-to-end sales analytics workflow using SQL-based business analysis and interactive dashboard visualization on Amazon e-commerce sales data.

-The focus of this project is on analytical thinking, business problem-solving, and structured data analysis rather than just dashboard creation.
+The focus of this project is on analytical thinking, business problem-solving, and structured data analysis, with dashboard visualization used to communicate insights.

 ## 📌 Project Objective